Engineering and Computer Science Library Biel/Bienne

 Ordering journals articles

 You can use the search platform swisscovery to order journal articles.

 Fees for this service vary.
 Please consult the fees list of the respective library.

-Members of BFH-TI can order article copies from the Engineering and Information Technology library.
+Members of BFH-TI can order article copies from the Engineering and Computer Science Library.
 This applies to articles from journals that are not available online.

 Please send the details of the article you require (title, author(s), journal title, volume, number/issue, year, page reference to the following email address email@example.com.

 We welcome suggestions for new purchases.

 Please make sure to check whether the required document is already indexed on the search platform before you submit a purchase request.

 Then send us as much information as possible (author, title, publisher, ISBN) and your user number.
 We will look into every suggestion.